ydb-platform/ydb/ydb/docs/en/core/devops/kubernetes/initial-deployment.md

 ### Create a database and dynamic nodes

-{{ ydb-short-name }} database is a logical entity that is served by a number of dynamic nodes.
+{{ ydb-short-name }} database is a logical entity that is served by a set of dynamic nodes.
 A sample manifest that comes with {{ ydb-short-name }} {{ k8s }} operator creates a database named `database-sample` with 3 dynamic nodes.
 As with storage nodes, feel free to adjust the configuration as needed.

 Apply the manifest for creating a database and dynamic nodes: